-It’s exciting when baby’s first tooth appears, but then what?
-From this moment forward, there is work to be done taking care of your child’s teeth and teaching them good habits.
-It’s a big responsibility, but we have lots of information to help you make the right choices for your family.
+It's exciting when baby's first tooth appears, but then what?
+From this moment forward, there is work to be done taking care of your child's teeth to prevent early childhood caries and teaching them good habits.
+It's a big responsibility, but at dentaly.org we have lots of information to help you make the right choices for your family.

 Our selection of articles about dental care for babies and children answers common questions from parents about all kinds of topics including:

 - Baby teeth and adult teeth